 0208 940 2336 / www.practiceonthepark.co.uk

-Susan works miracles, says our source, whose entire extended family trek for miles to her clinic in a tiny village 30 minutes outside Edinburgh.
-Susan is so calm and softly spoken that listening to her is like listening to one of those calming hypnotherapy CDs.
+Susana works miracles, says our source, whose entire extended family trek for miles to her clinic in a tiny village 30 minutes outside Edinburgh.
+Susana is so calm and softly spoken that listening to her is like listening to one of those calming hypnotherapy CDs.
 “Lots of our pain comes from stored emotion,” she says.
 “We supress things for so long they manifest themselves in pain.”
 She does a 3D ironing technique on the fascial system (think tights and how they’re all screwed up by the end of the evening and you need to untwist them.
 That).
 GPs sometimes refer people to her, which is unusual.
 If you are near Edinburgh, lucky you.
 If not, it’s well worth the journey.

 01875 320 144